rackerlabs/support-how-to/content/cloud-servers/open-ports-in-the-linux-firewall-to-access-pop-and-imap-mail-servers.md

 product_url: cloud-servers
 ---

-o access services such as POP and IMAP mail servers, you must open certain ports to allow the services through the firewall.
+To access services such as POP and IMAP mail servers, you must open certain ports to allow the services through the firewall.
 A few standard ports are used to access most services.
 For example, access for a website generally uses port 80 for normal (HTTP) web pages and port 443 for secure (HTTPS) pages.

 The following table lists the ports used be each of the TCP/IP protocols for mail delivery.